Abdurrahman680/github-final-project/README.md

 # Simple Interest Calculator

-A script that computes simple interest given principal, annual rate of interest, and time period in years.
+A simple calculator script that computes simple interest given principal, annual rate of interest, and time period in years.

 ## Description
 This project takes numerical inputs from the user to calculate the simple interest accrued and displays the final calculated amount.